Hearing Technology Innovator Awards

 Voting and Awards

-Winners will be announced in September.
-Category winners will be recognized and the “Innovator of the Year” award winner will be announced during the Academy of Doctors of Audiology (ADA) Audacity 2025 conference, which will take place in Washington, D.C. from September 25th-28th, 2025.
+Winners will be announced in October 2026.
+Category winners and the prestigious “Innovator of the Year” award recipient will be recognized during the Academy of Doctors of Audiology (ADA) AuDacity 2026 conference, taking place October 1–4, 2026, at the Hyatt Regency Hotel in Minneapolis, Minnesota.

 The overall “Innovator of the Year” winner will be determined by an international panel of highly qualified judges, which will decide from among the winners, the submission most deserving of recognition based upon the following criteria: